moj-analytical-services/user-guidance/source/documentation/tools/jupyterlab/package-management.md

 six==1.15.0
 ```

-With the venv activated, if you run some python script from the terminal, the package will be available to it. e.g.
+With the venv activated, if you run a Python script from the terminal, the package will be available to it.
+For example:

 ```bash
 (venv) $ python3 -c 'import pandas; print(pandas); print("It worked")'